low305/My-first-project/README.md

-yelp3.py I wrote from scratch which gathers and starts to clean the data
+yelp3.py I wrote from scratch which gathers and starts to clean the data and stores it in a database (fname.sqlite)

 yelptowhere.py was from my course but has been heavily edited up to 50%, cleans and writes data to where.js